 Products represented as 100% organic must be comprised of 100% organic ingredients and organic processing aids.
 For multi-ingredient products, all ingredients must be certified in the 100% category.
 Please note that most ingredients do not qualify for the 100% category.
-For example, organic maple syrup filtered with diatomaceous earth (a non-organic processing aid) would not qualify as "100% organic" and therefore could not be used as an ingredient in a product labeled as "100% organic).
+For example, organic maple syrup filtered with diatomaceous earth (a non-organic processing aid) would not qualify as "100% organic" and therefore could not be used as an ingredient in a product labeled as "100% organic nor could the label make a 100% organic marketing claim).